composablehorizons/compose-unstyled/docs/index.md

 ## Animating the Menu

-Modify the `enter` and `exit` parameters of the `MenuItems` component to modify the animation specs of the dropdown menu when it is visible/hidden.
+Modify the `showTransition` and `hideTransition` parameters of the `MenuContent` component to modify the animation specs of the dropdown menu when it is visible/hidden.

-The `MenuItems` use the `AnimatedVisiblity` composable internally, which gives you a lot of flexibility towards what you can achieve.
+The `MenuContent` use the `AnimatedVisiblity` composable internally, which gives you a lot of flexibility towards what you can achieve.

 ### Animation Recipes